Environment Variables & Configuration

 X-Auth-User-Name | User's display name | John Doe |

-X-Auth-App-Role | User's role in this app | admin, developer, app |
+X-Auth-App-Role | User's role for this app | owner, admin, user, viewer, anonymous |

 X-Auth-Platform-Role | Platform-wide role | admin, user |